tanminkwan/local-agent/README.md

 # Miniagent

-Miniagent is a multi-adaptable and lightweight application framework based on **Flask**.
+Miniagent is a multi-adaptable and lightweight server framework based on **Flask**.

 ## Installing